viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 Start by wiring your ADC to your Raspberry Pi board.

-Refer to the following pinout diagram for your MCP3008 Analog to Digital Converter:
+Start by wiring your ADC to your Raspberry Pi board according to the following pinout diagram for your MCP3008 Analog to Digital Converter:

 ![Pinout diagram for the ADC.](../../img/plant-watering-pi/adc-pinout.png)